Nevvyboi/InvestEase/README.md

 ### 0️⃣ Make sure Python is installed 🐍
 You’ll need **Python 3.8+** installed on your system.
-Check by running:

-python --version or python3 --version
+Check by running -> python --version or python3 --version

 ### 1) Clone the repo